slharmer/HarmerLabWebSite/pages/team.md

 {% include team_member member_name="Jennifer" full_name="Jennifer Gray" bio='<a href="mailto:gray.tomilov@gmail.com">Jennifer Gray</a> was a  graduate student in the Harmer Lab.
 She is now a free-lance <a href="https://www.graytomilov.com">science writer</a>.'
 image="/assets/img/team/jen-square.jpg" position="Free-lance Science Writer" %}

-{% include team_member member_name="Matt" full_name="Matt Jones" bio='<a href="mailto:matthew.jones@essex.ac.uk">Matt Jones</a> was a post-doctoral scholar in the Harmer Lab.
-He is now a Lecturer in the <a href="https://www.essex.ac.uk/departments/biological-sciences">School of Biological Sciences,  University of Essex</a>.
-His lab website is <a href="https://www.essex.ac.uk/people/jones36327/matthew-jones">here.</a>' image="/assets/img/team/matt-square.jpg" position="Lecturer" %}
+{% include team_member member_name="Matt" full_name="Matt Jones" bio='<a href="mailto:Matt.Jones@glasgow.ac.uk">Matt Jones</a> was a post-doctoral scholar in the Harmer Lab.
+He is now a Senior Lecturer in the <a href="https://www.gla.ac.uk/schools/molecularbiosciences/">School of Molecular Biosciences,  University of Glasgow</a>.
+His lab website is <a href="http://www.joneslab.uk">here.</a>' image="/assets/img/team/matt-square.jpg" position="Lecturer" %}

 {% include team_member member_name="Polly" full_name="Polly (Yingshan) Hsu" bio='<a href="mailto:pollyhsu@msu.edu">Polly Hsu</a> was a graduate student in the Harmer Lab.
 She is now an Assistant Professor in the <a href="https://bmb.natsci.msu.edu"> Department of Biology and Molecular Biology</a>, at <a href="https://msu.edu">Michigan State University</a>.
 Her lab website is <a href="https://sites.google.com/view/polly-hsu-lab/home">here.</a>'